webmindml/.ddd/README.md

 ########################<br />

-# Introduction to WebGPU Components with .ddd Abstraction:<br />
+# Introduction to <a href="https://github.com/webmindml/.github">WebGPU</a> Components with .ddd Abstraction:<br />

-WebGPU is an exciting and powerful web standard that allows developers to harness the full potential of modern GPUs for graphics and compute tasks in web applications.
+<a href="https://github.com/webmindml/.github">WebGPU</a> is an exciting and powerful web standard that allows developers to harness the full potential of modern GPUs for graphics and compute tasks in web applications.
 To effectively utilize WebGPU and facilitate its integration with web development, developers often employ abstraction techniques.
 One such technique is the use of an abstraction class named ".ddd," which acts as a bridge between WebGPU components and the rest of the application.<br />

-The <a href="https://github.com/webmindml/ddd">.ddd</a> abstraction class serves as a mediator, providing a simplified and consistent interface to interact with various WebGPU components.
+The <a href="https://github.com/webmindml/ddd">.ddd</a> abstraction class serves as a mediator, providing a simplified and consistent interface to interact with various <a href="https://github.com/webmindml/.github">WebGPU</a> components.
 It encapsulates the underlying complexities of WebGPU, making it easier for developers to work with graphics and computation in a web environment.
 By using .ddd, developers can focus more on the application logic and less on the intricate details of WebGPU's low-level API.<br />

 At its core, the <a href="https://github.com/webmindml/ddd">.ddd</a> abstraction class typically includes methods and properties that represent the fundamental elements of WebGPU, such as device initialization, rendering pipelines, shaders, buffers, and textures.
 Each method within the .ddd class is designed to map directly to corresponding WebGPU operations, ensuring a clear and straightforward correspondence between the abstraction and the underlying technology.<br />